Cynthia-Wairimu/Akan-naming-culture./readme.md

-# {Akan-naming culture web application.}
+Akan-naming culture web application.
-#### {This is a web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name. } {7/03/2020}
+This is a web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.  {7/03/2020}
-#### By **{Cynthia Wairimu}**
+#### By **Cynthia Wairimu**
 ## Description
-{This is a web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.
-It includes a form, where users fill in their birthdate, and a small description of what the web-app does.}
+This is a web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.
+It includes a form, where users fill in their birthdate, and a small description of what the web-app does.
 ## Setup/Installation Requirements
 * Create a portfolio directory/ folder then initialize git in the terminal
 * In the new directory create an index.html file.